-For several years, our Foundation has innovated, informed and alerted the main players in the sector about the need to be more transparent.
-In this opaque sector, transparency is the major tool to fight against deforestation, forest degradation and the exploitation of people who produce charcoal.
-Since then, we have made a lot of progress and impact, but there is still much to be done...
+For several years, our Foundation has been innovating, informing and alerting the key players in this opaque sector about the need to be more transparent in the face of these issues.
+We have made a lot of progress and brought positive impacts, but there is still much to be done...

-We are working with many actors in the charcoal industry to help them bring responsible products to consumers.
-In four years, our teams have conducted more than 150 field visits in nearly 15 countries.
-These field visits are used to evaluate forest practices, manufacturing methods, working conditions and transparency across the supply chain.
-They are used as a means to accompany the charcoal producers towards more virtuous practices and to give recommendations on the improvements that they can make all the while telling the stories of the products.
+At the same time, we are working with many actors in the charcoal industry to help them bring responsible products to the market.
+In four years, our teams have conducted more than 150 field visits in nearly 15 countries to evaluate forest practices, manufacturing methods, working conditions and transparency across the supply chain.
+The purpose of these visits is to accompany the sites that produce charcoal towards more virtuous practices, to communicate, through an evaluation, the improvements to be made and to tell the stories of the products.

-Our approach goes beyond certification and applies specifically to charcoal.
-We do not use a logo, which we deem often not to be transparent or informative enough.
-Instead, we use an interactive continuous improvement approach to update the stories of your products in real time.
+Our approach goes beyond certification and is applied specifically to charcoal.
+We do not use a logo, which does not always show enough transparency, but we adopt an interactive continuous improvement approach to update the stories of your products in real time.